Signal Transmission

 Transmission loss

-• high frequency content of a signal attenuates as frequency goes up due to dielectric loss and resistive path loss.
+The high-frequency content of a signal attenuates as frequency goes up due to dielectric loss and resistive path loss.
 This signal attenuation is an important problem in long cable transmission that needs to be addressed.

-External Noise over long transmission
+External Noise over a long transmission

 How do we solve this?

-• Differential signaling comes to the help!
+Differential signaling comes to the help!

-What is differential signaling
+What is differential signaling?

-what is common mode noise
+What is common mode noise?

 How do you minimize external common mode noises?

-To minimize common mode noise on a signal, a differential signaling should be used.
-In order to ensure that the interference has the exact same voltage noise and phase on two traces, the differential signals should be route as close as possible to each other next to the inference source.
+To minimize common mode noise on a signal, differential signaling should be used.
+In order to ensure that the interference has the exact same voltage noise and phase on two traces, the differential signals should be routed as close as possible to each other next to the inference source.
 Then a differential amplifier is used to reject the common mode noise and leaves only the differential signals which is the desired signal.

-Commonly encounter design problems on signal transmission
+Commonly encounter design problems in signal transmission

 Different I/O voltage levels between two digital ICs